terikon/cordova-plugin-photo-library/README.md

 # ionic / angular

+It's best to use from [ionic-native](https://ionicframework.com/docs/v2/native/photo-library).
+The the docs.

 As mentioned [here](https://github.com/terikon/cordova-plugin-photo-library/issues/15) by dnmd, cdvphotolibrary urls should bypass sanitization to work.

 In angular2, do following: